 The Insert key works as a toggle key.
 If you press it once, the overtyping (OVR) mode gets turned ON, and pressing it again turns it OFF (i.e., the Insert mode is turned ON).
-The status of the insert/overtyping mode is displayed on the status bar.
+The status of the insert/ overtyping mode is displayed on the status bar a) Editing Text